Kazuki Tomono: 2015–2016 season: Junior Grand Prix debut

-Tomono debuted on the ISU Junior Grand Prix (JGP) series in August 2015, placing 13th in Riga, Latvia.
-He won the silver medal at the 2015–16 Japan Junior Championships and placed 16th at the senior men's competition.
+Tomono debuted on the ISU Junior Grand Prix (JGP) series in August 2015, placing thirteenth in Riga, Latvia.
+He won the silver medal at the 2015–16 Japan Junior Championships and placed sixteenth at the senior men's competition.
 He was brought in to compete at the 2016 World Junior Championships in Debrecen, Hungary, as a late alternate after Sota Yamamoto withdrew.
-He qualified for the free skate in Hungary by placing 20th in the short program.
-His 12th place in the free skate lifted him to 15th overall.
+He qualified for the free skate in Hungary by placing twentieth in the short program.
+His twelfth place in the free skate lifted him to fifteenth place overall.

 2016–2017 season: National junior title

 Competing in the 2016–17 JGP series, Tomono placed fourth in Yokohama, Japan, and won the bronze medal in Ljubljana, Slovenia.
 He won the national junior title in November 2016 and placed fifth on the senior level at the Japan Championships in December 2016.
-He qualified for the free skate at the 2017 World Junior Championships in Taipei, Taiwan and placed 9th overall, 14th in the short program and 7th in the free skate.
+He qualified for the free skate at the 2017 World Junior Championships in Taipei, Taiwan and placed ninth overall, fourteenth in the short program and seventh in the free skate.

 2017–2018 season: Worlds debut

 Tomono began his season with a fifth-place finish at the 2017 U.S. Figure Skating Classic.
-In November, he replaced Daisuke Murakami at the 2017 NHK Trophy and finished 7th.
+In November, he replaced Daisuke Murakami at the 2017 NHK Trophy and finished seventh.

 After placing fifth in both segments, he placed fourth overall at the 2018 Japan Championships.

 At the 2018 Coupe du Printemps, he won the silver medal at the senior men's competition.

 He was selected to compete at the 2018 Worlds in Milan, Italy, after the withdrawal of Yuzuru Hanyu.
 He finished eleventh in the short program, third in the free skate, and fifth overall, setting new personal bests in all segments of the competition.
 His breakout performances and result helped Team Japan secure three berths for the 2019 World Figure Skating Championships.

 2018–2019 season

 Tomono began his season with a fifth-place finish at 2018 CS Lombardia Trophy.
-In October, he placed 9th overall with a score of 220.83 at his first GP event 2018 Skate Canada International.
+In October, he placed ninth overall with a score of 220.83 at his first GP event 2018 Skate Canada International.
 In November, at 2018 Rostelecom Cup, he placed third overall with a personal best score of 238.73.

 At the 2019 Japan Championships, he placed fourth overall, seventh in the short program, and third in the free skate.
 With Yuzuru Hanyu unready to compete and silver medalist Daisuke Takahashi declining international assignments, Tomono was sent to the 2019 Four Continents Championships, where he finished twelfth.